 |Worst forms of child labour.
 The biggest concern within the scope of child labour, according to ILO Convention No 182, these forms of labour are prohibited for any person below the age of 18 and must be eliminated as a matter of urgency.
 They include all forms of slavery or practices similar to slavery; involvement of children in commercial sexual exploitation; involvement of children in illicit activities; and work which, by its nature or the circumstances in which it is carried out, is likely to harm the health, safety or morals of children (Article 3).|

 Global trends.
-There has been a significant decline in the number of children between the ages of 5 and 17 involved in child labour has declined significantly in the past two decades, from an estimated 246 million children worldwide in 2000, but the pace slowed considerably from 2012 to 2016 and in the past four years, the number increased by 8.4 million.
-According to latest global estimates, a total of 160 million children were engaged in child labour in early 2020, and nearly half of them (79 million) carry out hazardous work, endangering their health, safety and moral development.
-There is emerging evidence that the Covid-19 crisis is likely to cause a substantial rise in child labour, with 8.9 million more children predicted in child labour by the end of 2022.
+There has been a significant decline in the number of children between the ages of 5 and 17 involved in child labour has declined significantly in the past two decades, from an estimated 246 million children worldwide in 2000, but the pace slowed considerably from 2012 to 2016, and in the past four years the number increased by 8.4 million.
+According to the latest global estimates, a total of 160 million children were engaged in child labour in early 2020.
+Nearly half of them (79 million) were carrying out hazardous work, endangering their health, safety and moral development.
+There is emerging evidence that the Covid-19 crisis is causing a substantial rise in child labour, with 8.9 million more children predicted to be in child labour by the end of 2022.
 Over half of all child labour is in Sub-Saharan Africa, the region with the highest rate of child labour, with 24 % of children employed as child labourers, a total of nearly 87 million.
-Next is Asia and the Pacific, where although a steady decline has been seen since 2008, 48.7 million children remain in child labour.
+Next is Asia and the Pacific, where, although a steady decline has been seen since 2008, 48.7 million children remain in child labour.
 Globally, the largest number of child labourers (71 %) are in the agricultural sector.
 Although the phenomenon is more commonly associated with non-EU countries, and reliable data are lacking, there is evidence that child labour also persists in the EU and Europe.